 (ii) Where the Director of Information Services or the Director of Human Resources, believes there is a reasonable suspicion of a serious breach of any University Policy on the Use of E-mail have been contravened.

 (iii) At the request of the police, where it has been established that co-operating is in direct furtherance of a criminal investigation.

 Also, access may be required to support use of Blackboard (and submission of assignments) under the Blackboard Acceptable Use Policy: https://www.aber.ac.uk/en/is/regulations/blackboard_acceptable_use/

 Information obtained through any e-mail monitoring will not be used for any purpose other than that for which it is collected unless such monitoring reveals activity of a nature that no employer or organisation could reasonably ignore.

 Access to Email.
-This means that one or more nominated University officer is given permission to read e-mails addressed to you.
+This means that one or more nominated University officers is given permission to read e-mails addressed to you, or sent by you.
 Such authority will only be given in exceptional circumstances, in particular if, due to your absence from the University, an inability to access emails addressed to you could compromise the business of the University for a clearly identifiable reason.
 This is most likely to arise if you are a member of staff and absent due to sickness for any length of time, or if you are on holiday or have left the University without having put adequate arrangements in place.
 E-mail may also be accesed in response to a legal requirement, such as a Data Subject Access Request, or as part of an internal investigation.